Sorry, you need to enable JavaScript to visit this website.

 High blood sugar Weight gain

-The Department of Health and Human Services (DHHS) Guidelines for the Use of Antiretrovirals in Adults and Adolescents with HIV recommend that patients and their doctors consider weight gain as a side effect prior to starting treatment.
+The Department of Health and Human Services (DHHS) Guidelines for the Use of Antiretrovirals in Adults and Adolescents with HIV recommend that patients and their healthcare providers consider weight gain as a side effect prior to starting treatment.

 What is the DHHS?